assemblysoft/AssemblySoft.Serialization/README.md

 License

-FileClient is distributed under the MIT License.
+AssemblySoft.Serialization is distributed under the MIT License.